usnistgov/feasst/sphinx/dev.rst

 * rename feasst.str.. python doesn't like it.
 * Eventually convert all raw pointers to shared pointers (but interface blind to shared_ptr vs unique_ptr), which also allows removal of space from MC class
 * Custom derived Analysis class should be able to clone without more boiler plate
-* Operations to assign atoms to groups, and be able to apply groups to most operations like analyze, similar to lammps
+* Operations to assign atoms to groups, and be able to apply groups to most operations like analyze
 * Separate PairLJCoul into different classes for LJ, real-space Q and Ewald.
 Use PairHybrid to combine them.
 * Once subspace efficiently implemented, pairHybrid can store different pairs with different subspaces to optimize e.g., the LJ interaction on oxygens only (for MFB?)
 * Rename some variables... mpart should be msite? ran vs rand.
-* Implement Mayer sampling within the context of CriteriaMayer + MC handling trials (e.g., need a different way to keep track of running energy due to overflow)
+* Implement Mayer sampling within the context of all of the Trial classes (currently just TrialTransform - translate).
 * For library build (1) configure input/output of unittests/testcases (2) external and internal cmake sandbox builds
 * After added feasst namespace to swig, why does the type of "PairLJCoulEwald::erft()" show up as "SwgPyObject" instead of "class feasst.erftable"
+* Update the FAQ, or make it more links to testcases which seem to be more likely to stay up-to-date.